Cecilia de Madrazo: Textile collector

 In the nineteenth century, textile collecting was a rather elitist and specialized field.
 Her connections among the artistic circles of Spain and Italy led to her often being consulted as an expert.
 Her interest in textiles began in Spain, when she first joined her husband in searching through old homes and shops, in hopes of finding some rare examples.
 In 1875, a few months after his untimely death, she moved to Paris and, with the assistance of her brother Raimundo and the Baron de Davillier, organized a sale of part of his estate.
 More than sixty textile pieces, dating from the thirteenth to the eighteenth centuries, were placed on auction.
 Those that did not sell formed the basis of her new personal collection.
 Many years later, in 1889, she began a new phase, when she moved from Paris to Venice.
 There, she established a studio that resembled her late husband's in Rome.
-At this point many people, knowing of her hobby, donated pieces to her collection.
+At this point many people, knowing of her collection and expertise, donated pieces to her collection.
 She lived out the remainder of her life in Venice, with her daughter, María Luisa, surrounded by her ever-growing collection.
 Following her death in 1932, it was passed to her son, Mariano, to join his collection.